nitinnarwal/wifi_script/README.txt

 Diclaimer: Any actions and/or activities related to the script is solely your responsibility.
 I would not be held responsible for any individual misusing it to break the law.

 Supported on UBUNTU & based distros.
-Root permissions are required.

-Fire up terminal and run the following
+Fire up terminal and just run the following:
     git clone https://github.com/nitinnarwal/wifi_script.git
     cd wifi_script
     chmod +x ni_three.sh